yu-iskw/action-sqlfluff/README.md

     default: ''
   paths:
     description: |
-      PATH is the path to a sql file or directory to lint based on the working directory.
+      PATH is the path to a sql file or directory to lint.
       This can be either a file ('path/to/file.sql'), a path ('directory/of/sql/files'), a single ('-') character to indicate reading from *stdin* or a dot/blank ('.'/' ') which will be interpreted like passing the current working directory as a path argument.
     required: true
   encoding: